grantbow/fit/docs/FAQ.md

    launchpad issues.
 We have focused on github (issues and projects) with some bugseverywhere support.

+Q: Why change the name from bug to fit?
+   While it took some work, overloading naming conflicts for users and for the code began to pile up and cause problems as work on new features advanced.
+   While a bug is somewhat specific to code it is also somewhat pejorative.
+The name fit feels better and allows for multiple use cases. fit has connotations with health and fitness.
+Working with git the name fit is quite natural once you get used to it.

 Q: Why change the name from PMIT to [FIT](FIT.md)?
-A: bug is the program written in Go.
-PMIT is the old name of the storage system.
+A: bug was the program written in Go.
+PMIT was the original name of the storage system.
 [FIT](FIT.md) is the new name for the system that stores the issues.
 Dave MacFarlane (driusan) created bug and PMIT.
-The combination of flat files with git is fantastic.
+The combination of flat files with was fantastic and just what needed to be created.

-   Several assumptions are built into bug and PMIT that do not meet some of my needs.
-Therefore I have extended this version by writing or rewriting code to handle things a little differently, trying to retain compability.
+   Several assumptions are built into bug and PMIT that do not meet all needs.
+   Therefore fit has extended bug by writing or rewriting code to handle things a little differently, trying to retain compability and provide a great experience to people using the system for the first time.
 The original bug repository assumes deleting issues is ok.
 It assumes tags do not need values, only true/false present/not present is enough.
 It uses a tags subdirectory.
-It assumes four "tags" need values: Status, Priority, Milestone and Identifier.
-These four are hard coded.
+It assumes four "tags" are special and need values: Status, Priority, Milestone and Identifier.
+They were special cases and were hard coded.

-   Despite the intended meaning, I feel the word "poor" in PMIT is too negative.
+   Despite the intended jovial meaning, the word "poor" in PMIT feels too negative.
 The program binary can be called by any name using using aliases.
-   I also feel the word "poor" is not good description of this system.
+   The word "poor" is not good description of this highly capable system.

-   The "poor man's" idiom as [described](https://www.merriam-webster.com/dictionary/poor%20man's) is a useful description in two ways.
+   The "poor man's" idiom as [described](https://www.merriam-webster.com/dictionary/poor%20man's) is still applicable description in two ways.

    First, PMIT and file system issue systems are much less expensive to set up and use.
 Ease of setup is an inherent benefit of [FIT](FIT.md).
-   Unfortunately the "poor man's" idiom used in PMIT can also be used to indicate that an entity is similar to an original entity but is not as talented or successful as that original entity.
-This feels wrong to me because I believe using a filesystem is in some ways more talented than other systems and could become very successful in the future.
+   Unfortunately the "poor man's" idiom can also be used to indicate that an entity is a faximile of an original entity but is not as talented or successful.
+This feels wrong to me because using a filesystem is in some ways more talented than other systems and could become very successful in the future.

-   I offered some patches to the original repository and some have been applied.
-Development there has slowed down.
-I have forked the original github repository to continue development and to improve bug which does many things well.
+   Some of the patches offered to the original driusan/bug repository have been applied.
+Development there has slowed down. fit was forked from the original github repository to continue development and to improve upon the solid code to do many more things.

    To build the submodules in this golang fork the paths to the modules must be renamed.
 Therefore golang version 1.11 or greater and `export GO111MODULE=on` are required.
 This allows setting up go.mod files to rename the build paths and test paths.
 As of 2019 go.mod files are the best way to rename module paths.
+A move to a repo rather than rewriting the original paths may be worthwhile in the future.

 Q: What's the difference between a DVCS and an SCM?
 A: A source code management (SCM) system is a (distributed) version control